codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 </p>

 We know that the siamese network consists of two identical networks thta share the same eights.
 So here we use two identical pre-trained BERT models.
+We feed the tokens from sentence 1 to one BERT and the tokens from sentence 2 to another BERT and compute the representation of the given two sentences.

 * [Please Read in Depth](https://classic.d2l.ai/chapter_attention-mechanism/transformer.html)
 * [Implementation](https://github.com/UKPLab/sentence-transformers)